 Argus FloCon 2014 presentations are now available from FloCon Proceedings.
 Be sure and checkout the Argus PCR presentation, as we show the new Producer / Consumer Ratio metric and how it can be used to detect exfiltration, even DNS convert channel based exfiltration.

-Argus-3.0.6 is now being used to drive some really great network visualizations for GLORIAD, the advanced science interent network that connects US, Russia, China, Korea, Canada, The Netherlands, India, Egypt, Singapore and Nordic scientists with Advanced Cyberinfrastructure.
+Argus-3.0.8 is now being used in production to drive some really great network visualizations for GLORIAD, the advanced science interent network that connects US, Russia, China, Korea, Canada, The Netherlands, India, Egypt, Singapore and Nordic scientists with Advanced Cyberinfrastructure.
 Checkout the various visualizations, including GLORIAD Earth.

 Welcome to Argus, the network Audit Record Generation and Utilization System.
 The Argus Project is focused on developing all aspects of large scale network activity audit.
 Argus, itself, is next-generation network flow technology, going from packets on the wire to advanced network flow data, to network forensics data; all in support of Network Operations, Performance and Security Management.
 If you need to know what is going on in your network, right now or historically, you will find Argus a useful tool.